-His once-supposed successor, meanwhile, called time on his playing career in front of a packed press conference at Melbourne's AAMI Park on Wednesday, aged 35.
+His one-time supposed successor meanwhile called time on his playing career in front of a packed press conference at Melbourne's AAMI Park on Wednesday, aged 35.

-He had already become the youngest Socceroo in history before entering the world's spotlight at Leeds United and, during the last decade, Kewell has continued to write himself into Australian football history, with moments like the goal against Croatia at World Cup 2006 and or the equally dramatic red card against Ghana four years later, with plenty of other highs and lows thrown in before, during and after those landmark events.
+He had already become the youngest Socceroo in history before entering the world's spotlight at Leeds.
+And during the last decade Kewell has continued to write himself into Australian football history, with moments like the goal against Croatia at the 2006 FIFA World Cup, or the equally dramatic red card against Ghana four years later, with plenty of other highs and lows thrown in before, during and after those landmark events.

-But the sad truth is that, outside Australian shores, Kewell may as well have hung up his boots on the day that he left Leeds in 2003.
+But the sad truth is that outside these shores, Kewell may as well have hung up his boots the day he left Leeds in 2003.

 Instead, throughout five years at Liverpool, three at Galatasaray and a nomadic existence thereafter, the appearances became less and less frequent and his pace largely dried up, robbing him of his explosive acceleration and forcing him to become a different type of player.

-We will never know now.
-Australian supporters can console themselves with Kewell's star turns in green and gold down the years, while Liverpool, Galatasaray and Leeds fans will have some fond memories.
+We'll never know now.
+Australian supporters can console themselves with Kewell's star turns in green and gold down the years, while Liverpool, Galatasaray and even some Leeds fans, those not alienated by his defection to the Turkish club, will have some fond memories.